 The Being the Ricardos soundtrack includes music by Javier Bardem, Michael Andrew Orchestra and Champion Jack Dupree.
-This info article contains spoilers for Aaron Sorkin’s 2021 Amazon movie.
+This info article contains spoilers and song details for Aaron Sorkin’s 2021 Amazon movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Being the Ricardos stars Nicole Kidman and Javier Bardem as Lucille Ball and Desi Arnaz, respectively.
 In November 1952, the couple rehearses for an I Love Lucy episode while dealing with bad press that could end their show.
 Composer Daniel Pemberton (The Trial of the Chicago 7) scored the Amazon film; music supervisor Mary Ramos (Kill Bill) selected the featured needle-drop tracks.
 Here’s every song in Being the Ricardos.